dericko/dericko.github.io/_posts/2015-3-16-a-question-of-scruples.md

 layout: post
 title: "A Question of Scruples"
 categories: writing fiction
-description: "An incomplete short story"
+description: "An incomplete short story about health and wellness"
 tags: featured
 ---